 “Please say something,” whispered Harry after many moments.

 “You're kidding me...” she sighed in disbelief.
 “You're kidding me, aren't you, Harry?
 You're joking.”

 “I'm dead serious,” he muttered.

-Ginny went silence.
-She pursed her lips as she seemed to analyze the situation, and then she burst as a result.
+Ginny went silent.
+She pursed her lips as she seemed to analyze the situation, and then she lashed out as a result.
 She weakly slapped at his chest, bursting out with the raging temper Harry knew her to hold so well.
-"How could you do that to our son?!
+“How could you do that to our son?!
 You're telling me some Voldemort-wanna-be has been living in our son for three years and you decided to keep it a secret?!
-You idiot, Harry!"
+You idiot, Harry!”

 “I know,” he groaned as he took the scolding.
 “I know.
 I wasn't thinking.”

 “I know what it is, Ginny!” he blurted in return.
 “Trust me, I had one inside me for seventeen years!”

 “Oh my gosh,” she moaned.
 “This does explain so much.
 It explains why he's so different, why he's always so angry!
 Harry, he has been lost for three years and you're telling me you have the answer to everything he's been questioning?
 But how?
 How is it possible that this even happened?
 No one died…Other than Elias, and he sure as hell didn’t sacrifice himself for any one member of our family.
 So how?”

 “I think I worked it out.
 I’ve replayed the events in my head and tried to imagine how it happened.
 I think I figured it out, but I just…I'm so sorry...” he whispered.